-"The owner shall keep the premises in good repair.....and maintain the walls and fences....make good within three months .....any defect in repair or decoration for which the owner is responsible and The Society has given notice."
+"The owner shall keep the premises in good repair.....and maintain the walls and fences....make good within three monthsany defect in repair or decoration for which the owner is responsible and The Society has given notice."
 All responsible owners keep their property in good repair and maintenance not included within the service charge is usually identified and performed during the painting cycle (See Below).
 The Society reserves the right under this clause to demand that the condition of any Weymede property be brought to standard and should the owner fail to act arrange for the work at the owner's expense.

 With the exception of the bin shed, walls & fences and taking into account the restrictions to the exterior of dwellings, common areas and front gardens described above and below you are free to do what you will with interiors and enclosed rear gardens.
-This is one of the joys of living on Weymede; where most of the houses are essentially the same just how differently individuals create their living spaces.
+This is one of the joys of living on Weymede: even though most of the houses are essentially the same, individuals create very different living spaces.